FNNDSC/fnndsc/js/rev/README.md

 ## Mode 2 : PatientBirthDate ScanDate Example

 This mode is use to have automatically an example corresponding to a patient birthdate and his scan date.
 It will display the closest example in term of age from the database.
-The format if YYYYMMDD.
+The format is YYYYMMDD.

 Example : http://centurion.tch.harvard.edu/rev/viewer/?patientbirthdate=20160608&scandate=20180207&example=01